focus000/obsidian/Zettelkasten/blockchain.md

 ```
 block stored in k-v database like [[leveldb]], witch key is hash of block.

-Since there is hash pointer, we can't break the order of blocks
+Since there is hash pointer, we can't break the order of blocks, like we can't break the time order,

 ---
 # References